thoughtspot/tmlblock-googleanalytics/README.md

-# Google Analytics Starter Kit
+# Google Analytics TML Blocks
 Create a set of ThoughtSpot visualizations based on Google Analytics data hosted in Snowflake.
 Analyze user acquisition and user behavior of your website with search, drill-downs, and spotIQ.

+# Artifacts

+## Python Script
+Python Script (HelloAnalytics.py) to download data via the Google Analytics API.

+## Snowflake DDL
+Snowflake DDL (snowflake_ga.sql)  for creating tables and views that flatten the Google Analytics JSON data.

-# Worksheets included
+## Worksheets
 - AdWords Analysis
 - Demographic Audience Analysis
 - Geographic Audience Analysis